Kipppn/breach-tracker-bot/README.md

 - Host the bot in the cloud so that the bot is on 24/7
 - Fetch Account names rather than just emails
 - Make sure emails are valid
+- Fetch breach information to send to discord text channel